 The Benefits of Apple Cider Vinegar to Dogs

-Apple cider vinegar and other vinegars have many uses for healthy dogs.
+Can dogs have apple cider vinegar?
+They sure can!
+ACV and other vinegars have many practical uses for healthy dogs and guardians alike.

 Some of the claims made by vinegar proponents are supported by research while others are not.
 Here are some facts about apple cider vinegar (ACV) and other vinegars to help you decide whether and when to use it for yourself and your dog.